wilzbach/cli/README.md

 ## Overview

-The goals of this project is to provide a utility for developers to interact with all of Asyncy features/services.
+The goals of this project is to provide a utility for developers to interact with all of Storyscript Cloud features/services.

 ## Installation